obroomhall/ClipSnip/README.md

 5. Extract clips and hardcode subtitles

 ## Development
-A list of things experienced during the development of this project:
+A list of things experienced during the development of this project, this will be updated in time:
 * PyScene detect was grabbing every frame in order to skip to a known point in the video, which was taking up significant processing time, so I [submitted a fix](https://github.com/Breakthrough/PySceneDetect/pull/163) to them which skips straight to the wanted frame
-* More to come...